werkinhetvooruitzicht/google-analytics-mcp/README.md

 Connect Google Analytics 4 data to Claude, Cursor and other MCP clients.
 Query your website traffic, user behavior, and analytics data in natural language with access to 200+ GA4 dimensions and metrics.

 **Compatible with:** Claude, Cursor and other MCP clients.

+I also built a [Google Search Console MCP](https://github.com/surendranb/google-search-console-mcp) that enables you to mix & match the data from both the sources

 </p>
 ---